testcontainers/testcontainers-java/docs/modules/toxiproxy.md

 # Toxiproxy Module

 Testcontainers module for Shopify's [Toxiproxy](https://github.com/Shopify/toxiproxy).
-This TCP proxy can be used to simulate network failure conditions in between tests and containers.
+This TCP proxy can be used to simulate network failure conditions.

-[toxiproxy-java](https://github.com/trekawek/toxiproxy-java) is used as a client.
+You can simulate network failures:

+* between Java code and containers, ideal for testing resilience features of client code
+* between containers, for testing resilience and emergent behaviour of multi-container systems
+* if desired, between Java code/containers and external resources (non-Dockerized!), for scenarios where not all dependencies can be/have been dockerized

+Testcontainers Toxiproxy support allows resilience features to be easily verified as part of isolated dev/CI testing.
+This allows earlier testing of resilience features, and broader sets of failure conditions to be covered.

 ## Usage example

 A Toxiproxy container can be placed in between test code and a container, or in between containers.